About The EMA

-Chris’s responsibilities include: CERT (Community Emergency Response Team) Coordinator/Instructor; Management of the outdoor warning siren system; Social media and website management; Small Unmanned Aerial Systems (Drones) program management; IT and communications systems management; and performing emergency coordination, response and liaison responsibilities as Duty Officer.
+Chris’s responsibilities include: CERT (Community Emergency Response Team) Coordinator/Instructor; Management of the outdoor warning siren system; Website management; Small Unmanned Aerial Systems (Drones) program management; IT and communications systems management; School district liaison, and performing emergency coordination, response and liaison responsibilities as Duty Officer.
 In addition to his duties at JCEMA, he is member of the Alabama School Safety Task Force, and sits on the board for the Alabama Association of Emergency Managers (AAEM).

 Chris Tate, a native of Hoover, Alabama, graduated from Auburn University in 2006 with a Bachelor of Science degree in Business Administration with an emphasis in Aviation Management.
-He is currently working on his Master's Degree in Public Administration with a concentration in Emergency Management at Jacksonville State University.
+He also holds a Masters of Public Administration degree with a concentration in Emergency Management from Jacksonville State University.
 In 2014, Chris was among the first of a group of peers to receive the Alabama Association of Emergency Managers’ Masters Level Emergency Manager Certification.
 In 2020, Chris received his Certified Emergency Manager (CEM®) designation through the International Association of Emergency Managers (IAEM).

 Prior to Jefferson County, Chris worked at the Lee County EMA for ten years.
 While at Lee County, he was also an Adjunct Instructor of Public Safety with the Chattahoochee Valley Community College.
 He is a Pro-Board-Certified Volunteer Firefighter and Nationally Registered Emergency Medical Technician.
 He has worked as an EMT for East Alabama Emergency Medical Services for 6 years, served as a Reserve Police Officer with the Opelika Police Department for 5 years, volunteered as a Firefighter/EMT for 7 years with the Beauregard Volunteer Fire Department, and prior to that, Smiths Station Fire & Rescue, and served as the Squadron Commander of the Auburn Composite Squadron, Civil Air Patrol, for eight years.